Donovan Warren: New York Jets

 Despite earlier predictions, Warren was not selected in the draft.
 He signed as an undrafted free agent with the New York Jets immediately after the draft.
 Warren's godfather, former Pro Bowl defensive back Mark Carrier, is an assistant coach with the Jets.
 The 2010 New York Jets have several cornerbacks on their roster, including Darrelle Revis, Antonio Cromartie, Dwight Lowery, Drew Coleman, Marquice Cole and first-round pick Kyle Wilson.
 Some sources speculate that Warren would be converted to safety.
 Jets head coach Rex Ryan said that although Warren would be practicing at both cornerback and safety, he felt that Warren's best shot was at safety.
 Warren, who was sidelined during most of the Jets training camp sessions with a concussion, was waived by New York on September 3, 2010.
 Warren would be signed to the team's practice squad on September 6, 2010.
 Warren would later be released from the team's practice squad on September 7, 2010.

 2011

 Warren signed a contract with the Pittsburgh Steelers on January 7, 2011.
-He was cut September 4, 2011.
+He was cut on September 4, 2011.
 Warren then signed with the Detroit Lions a few days later and was placed on the practice squad.
 Warren was released from the Lions practice squad on September 20, 2011.